 The premise of Lucia Dill's chair paintings is simple.
 "Folding chairs function as unspecific characters to convey relationships, interactions, and body language."
 Above is a picture of one of her works with the attached tag/title: "You know?"

-MORE CREATIVE FUEL:
+MORE THOUGHT FUEL:

 I saw Lucia Dill's work in a fantastic blog I just discovered: The Jealous Curator.